ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 ## What LUKS doesn't do

-- Allow applications requiring many (more than eight) users to have distinct access keys to same devices.
+- Allow applications that require many (more than eight) users to have distinct access keys to same devices.
-- Work with applications requiring file-level encryption, [more information](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Security_Guide/sec-Encryption.html){:new_window}.
+- Work with applications that require file-level encryption, [more information](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Security_Guide/sec-Encryption.html){:new_window}.

-## How to set up a LUKS encrypted volume with Endurance {{site.data.keyword.blockstorageshort}}
+## Setting up a LUKS encrypted volume with Endurance {{site.data.keyword.blockstorageshort}}

-These steps assume the server already has access to a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that has not been formatted or mounted.
+These steps assume that the server can access a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that was not formatted or mounted.
 Click [here](accessing_block_storage_linux.html) for how to access {{site.data.keyword.blockstorageshort}} with Linux.

-Note that performing data encryption creates a load on the host that could potentially impact performance.
+**Note**: The process of data encryption creates a load on the host that might potentially impact performance.

 1. Type the following at a shell prompt as root to install the required package:   <br/>
    ```